cmcntsh/ReaderExpectationApproachWriting/README.md

 ### Paper revision steps and strategies

+* Some general questions while revising:
-* Which piece of new information deserves the most emphasis?
+  * In sentences, which piece of new information deserves the most emphasis?
-* How to move that to the stress position?
+  * How do you move that stressworthy information to the stress position?
-* Whose story is each sentence?
+  * Whose story is being told in each sentence?
-* Which pieces of old information connect the sentence backward to previous discourse?
+  * Which pieces of old information connect the sentence backward to the previous discourse?
-* How to move that information to the topic position?
+  * How do you move that information to the topic position?
+* Steps to revise a piece of writing:
   * Reread the prose several times, looking at each major reader expectation separately.
-* look at the verbs of each sentence in the paragraph
+  * Look at the verbs of each sentence in the paragraph.
-* are verbs weak or strong (do the verbs articulate THE action of the sentence?)
+  * Determine if those verbs are weak or strong.
+(Strong verbs articulate the REAL action of the sentence the author intends.)
-* look at subject-verb and verb-complement separations
+  * Look at subject-verb and verb-complement separations.
+(Long subject-verb separations make the sentence hard to interpret for the reader.)
-* Does the opic position of each sentence has the correct entity for the intended story?
+  * Does the topic position of each sentence have the correct entity for the intended story?
-* Does each sentence has the old information needed for the link backward in the Topic position?
+  * Does each sentence have the old information needed for the link backward in the Topic position?
-* Is stressworthy information in the stress positions (period, semicolon, colon)?
+  * Is stressworthy information in the stress positions?
+(Just before a period, semicolon, or colon)
   * Determine if topic changing or topic stringing is going on.
 Does the relationship between sentence beginnings direct the reader's attention as intended?
   * Is the paragraph's issue in the first one to three sentences?
   * Does the paragraph have a point?
 Is it articulated in the correct place?
   * If the paragraph is narrative and doesn't have a point, is that indicated in the first sentence or two?

 ### Some interesting thoughts